-The compulsory veil and restrictions on women vital to clerical regime
+Imposing the compulsory veil and restrictions on women are vital to the clerical regime.

 Khamenei’s representative in Razavi Khorasan Province recently made comments that revealed the depth of the Iran ruling mullahs’ misogyny and the extent to which they depend on imposing the compulsory veil on women.